nikhil-os/NodeMCU-WIFI-CAR/README.md

 ## Technologies Used

 - **ESP8266 Microcontroller**: Handles the control and communication with the vehicle.
-- **Python**: Used for developing the user interface and handling communication between the interface and the microcontroller.
+- **Arduino IDE**: Used for coding and uploading firmware to the ESP8266 microcontroller.
-- **tkinter**: Python library for creating the graphical user interface.
+- **C/C++ Language**: Programming language used for developing the firmware.
-- **Requests Library**: Used for making HTTP requests for API integration.
+- **Wireless Communication**: Utilizes WiFi communication for remote control.
 - **APIs**: Integrated with external APIs for additional features and functionalities.
 - **Git**: Version control system used for managing and collaborating on the project.
 - **VS Code**: Integrated Development Environment used for coding and debugging.